 The sharper the pencil points are, the darker the hatching will be.

-You don’t have to use smooth shading on your mandala though.
-As long as you keep the shading consistent, even very rough hatching should look fine.
+You don’t have to use smooth shading on your mandala, though.
+As long as you keep the shading consistent, even very rough hatching will look good.

 Outer Rim